SteenOmicsLab/MGHPCC/README.md

 5. Location of all the scripts as provided in this repository

  Starting it could look like the following:

-    /your_repository/fragPipeScripts/combined.sh /your_repository/timstoffiles/ /your_repository/results/ 30 /your_repository/FASTA/yourFASTA.fasta.fas
     /your_repository/fragPipeScripts/combined.sh /your_repository/timstoffiles/ /your_repository/results/ /your_repository/FASTA/MyFASTAfile.fasta.fas /your_repository/fragger.params /your_repository/FragpipeScripts/

-NOTE: Code assumed that FASTA file already inclused decoys.
-If not one can use [Philosopher](https://github.com/Nesvilab/philosopher/wiki/How-to-Prepare-a-Protein-Database)